Over a million Airbnb users stayed in Scotland in last year

-Airbnb has 21,900 Scottish listings, with three of them among the UK’s top ten “wish-listed” properties - Dairsie Castle in Fife, The Gatehouse to Ayton Castle in Eyemouth and a stunning period apartment near the Royal Mile in Edinburgh.
+Airbnb has 21,900 Scottish listings, with three of them among the UK’s top ten “wish-listed” properties - Dairsie Castle in Fife, The Gatehouse to Ayton Castle in Eyemouth and a period apartment in Edinburgh.

 • READ MORE: 10 of the most unusual Airbnb rentals in Scotland

 James McClure, general manager for Northern Europe, said: “The UK continues to break records on Airbnb - both as a world-leading destination, and for the benefits that hosting generates for local families and their communities.